gizunkar/data_engineering_projects/Project_5_Data_Pipeline_With_Apache_Airflow/README.md

-# Data Lakes with Spark
+# Data Pipelines With Apache Airflow

 The company Sparkify provides a music streaming app to their users.
 The analytics team wants to understand what songs users are listening to by analyzing their songs and user activity data.